 Now available at no extra cost to members and for purchase by non-members, this Handbook was originally produced by Churches of Christ Care Queensland, following their success in being awarded the inaugural Meaningful Ageing Australia Quality Practice Award in 2015.
 Read more by downloading the Factsheet Dementia-Specific Christian Worship Service 2016.

-To order your copy of the Handbook, contact firstname.lastname@example.org.
-You can also print an order form for our Dementia-Specific Handbook here.
+To order your copy of the Handbook, visit our resources portal.

 This Handbook is an essential guide for anyone who leads Christian worship services and wants to review how well they are connecting with people who have dementia, as well as for newcomers to the field.
 It is ideal for visiting clergy, trainees, volunteers, pastoral carers and/or church communities who want to improve on how they care for people with dementia.

 This is the first in a series of Handbooks that Meaningful Ageing Australia will develop to assist organisations and groups prepare and facilitate rituals that are meaningful to older people from a wide range of faith backgrounds.

 A pilot Dementia-Specific Church Service initiative commenced in January 2014 to provide pastoral and spiritual care to residents living with dementia.
 Previously these residents had attended regular church services but they did not appear to connect emotionally and spiritually with the service or others attending the service.
 The dementia specific service encourages residents living with dementia to actively participate and enables them to talk and connect with others, and God.